nickkossolapov/reddit-minima/README.md

 # reddit-minima

-A super simple reddit client built with TDD.

 ### Background

-This is a super simple reddit client created to try test-driven development (TDD) with a front end framework built as a learning exercise.
+This is a super simple reddit client I created to try out test-driven development (TDD) with a front end framework.
 As per Uncle Bob, there are 3 tentants to TDD:

 1. You are not allowed to write any production code unless it is to make a failing unit test pass.
 1. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.